sodabubblewine/sodabubblewine.github.io/README.md

 2. Formation: Each item is (x and y such that some item is (w such that w pairs x with y)).
 3. Emptiness: Some item is (x such that each item is (y and z such that it is not the case that x pairs y with z)).

 Write 'empty' for 'x such that each item is (y and z such that it is not the case that x pairs y with z' so that the premise of emptiness is equivalent to 'There are empty pairs'.
-Exstentionality implies indistinguishability of empty pair.
+Exstentionality implies indistinguishability of empty pairs.
 Therefore, extensionality and emptiness imply the singular description 'the empty pair' designates.
 Write '0' for 'the empty pair'.

 Similarly, extensionality and formation imply the singular description 'the pair of x with y' designates.
 Write '(x,y)' for 'the pair of x with y'.